bgamari/ghc-wiki-import/commentary/compiler/core-syn-type.md

-The most common application is to model call-by-value, byf using `case` instead of `let`.
+The most common application is to model call-by-value, by using `case` instead of `let`.
 For example, here is how we might compile the call `f (reverse xs)` if we knew that `f` was strict: